ispc/ispc/docs/faq.rst

   + `Is it possible to use ispc for explicit vector programming?`_
   + `How can I debug my ispc programs using Valgrind?`_
   + `foreach statements generate more complex assembly than I'd expect; what's going on?`_
+  + `How do I launch an individual task for each active program instance?`_

 Understanding ispc's Output
 ===========================